Courtesy of Paravel

 When Paravel launched in 2016, fashion magazines and celebrities alike lauded the affordability and timeless good looks of the brand’s first bags.
 They looked like something a character from a Wes Anderson movie would own.
 But Paravel cofounders Indré Rockefeller and Andy Krantz, who met while working together at the Spanish fashion house Delpozo, always wanted sustainability to be synonymous with their brand.

 Over the past four years, Paravel has upcycled 1.7 million plastic bottles for materials in its Negative Nylon and Ecocraft Canvas bags and travel accessories.
 The company has also started to plant trees for every order placed, and even started producing carbon-neutral suitcases in 2020 by offsetting emissions created during production, delivery, as well as the estimated emissions for the first trip you’d take.
-Now Rockefeller and Krantz want Paravel to be the first 100 percent sustainable travel brand by the end of 2021.
+Now Rockefeller and Krantz want Paravel to be the first 100 percent sustainable travel brand.

 We spoke to Rockefeller about how she and Krantz created the company.
 Read on for what sets Paravel apart from other travel brands, then check out which Paravel bags we think are worth adding to your luggage lineup.